Wednesday, 18 April 2018

 At Prime the festal psalms (53, 118i & 118ii) are sung under the first antiphon of Lauds.
 At Prime and the Hours the hymns are sung with the Paschaltide Doxology.

 Mass follows Terce and is proper, with the introit Adjutor.
 The Gloria is sung.
 (In private Masses the second collect is of St. Hermenegild).
 The Creed is sung and the preface is that of St. Joseph.

 At second Vespers the antiphons, psalms and hymn are those that were sung yesterday at first Vespers.
 The Office hymn is Te Joseph.
 The versicle and its respond along with the antiphon on the Magnificat are proper to second Vespers.
 After the collect of the feast a commemoration is sung of the following Office of St. Justin.
 At Compline the Dominical psalms are sung.

 In the 'liturgical books of 1962' the Solemnity of St. Joseph simply does not exist as this beautiful feast was shamefully suppressed in 1956 to be replaced by the appalling 'San Giuseppe Comunista'.
-Today the feast of St. Hermenegild is celebrated as III class.
+Today is just a IV class Paschaltide feria.
 The vast majority of 'traditionalists', who vociferously support the 'liturgical books of 1962', are completely and blissfully unaware of the existence of the Solemnity of St. Joseph yet alone its abolition.
 A few who are aware of it substitute the Office of the feast for the execrable Joe the Worker travesty on May 1st.